kabume/SKA-PCS/README.md

 * Progress:
 Using Matlab Coder to convert code, sparse matrix is a problem.
 Maybe we can use matlab parallel computing toolbox,it supports MPI&CUDA as well.
+Now the problem is that Matlab coder doesn't support function handle.